openutm/deployment/system-architecture-env-file-documentation.md

 - `USSP_NETWORK_ENABLED`: This variable controls whether Flight Blender runs by itself or is connected to a DSS e.g. interuss/dss system to share operational intents.
 - `USE_CUSTOM_VOLUME_GENERATION`: This variable controls how operational intent volumes are generated, use this to by pass the default operational intent generation
 - `ASTM_F3623_SDSP_CUSTOM_DATA_FUSER_CLASS`: This variable enables custom data fusion code to generate Aircraft Tracks for the Surveillance SDSP.
+- `DISABLE_JSON_LOGGING`: Set as 0 or 1, to disable JSON logging, JSON logging is useful for production deployments but you may want to disable it for local development

 ### DSS configuration variables
 These variables link your Blender instance to a discovery and synchronization service e.g. [interuss/dss](https://www.github.com/interuss/dss).
 We recommend first setting `USSP_NETWORK_ENABLED` as 0, once you are familiar with how Flight Blender works, then setup the DSS connection.